Foster Care Services with Summit

 A foster family receives ongoing support throughout the process,

-process, including emotional support for both the child and the family,
+including emotional support for both the child and the family,

 as well as financial assistance to cover the children's expenses.